alice-ruv/board-games/README.md

 	* Deploy client from InteliJ by running “ClientApp” run configuration
 	* Deploy client from cmd:
  		* Build artifact clientJavaFXApp
-		* You can use Launch4j to create exe file to run the client:
+		* You can use Launch4j to create exe file to run the client: <br />
-			● Define Output file and Jar
+			● Define Output file and Jar <br />
-			● Define Min and Max JRE version
+			● Define Min and Max JRE version <br />
 			● Select the setting icon for creating the exe